A stay at Rowhill Grange

-It goes without saying that anyone doing battle with the traffic on either the M25, A2 or A20 routes is probably in need of some serious relaxation, but they might be surprised to learn that there is an oasis of calm just moments away in the form of Rowhill Grange hotel.
+It goes without saying that anyone doing battle with the traffic on the M25 motorway is probably in need of some serious relaxation, but they might be surprised to learn that there is an oasis of calm just moments away in the form of 4 star hotel Rowhill Grange.

-Thankfully due to its location in 15 acres of beautiful bluebell woods and manicured lawns, no traffic noise penetrates the calm of this luxury hotel – its outdoor garden of tranquility would be rather ineffective if it did – and just minutes in coming off the M25 I was taking pictures of the bluebells and signs saying ‘Ducks crossing’ and feeling as I were deep in the Kent countryside.
+Due to its location in 15 acres of beautiful bluebell woods and manicured lawns, no traffic noise penetrates the calm of this luxury hotel and just minutes in coming off the M25 I was taking pictures of the bluebells and signs saying ‘Ducks crossing’ and feeling as I were deep in the Kent countryside.

 However while the outside is pleasingly traditional with stone chimneys and a stone terrace for al fresco drinks, the interior of Rowhill Grange is smart and modern, with a lounge popular for morning coffee and afternoon tea leading through to the main draw of the hotel, the Utopia spa.